jamescooke/blog/content/2307_ode_to_pipx.md

   `~/active` (my usual working path).
 Along with their Make recipes for managing virtual environments and upgrades.
-* 🙅 Gone is the need for orchestration scripts and Make recipes to "know" the particular directory and virtual environment a package is installed in.
-Pipx can upgrade everything with `pipx upgrade-all`.
+* 🙅 Gone is the need for orchestration scripts and Make recipes to "know" the particular directory and virtual environment a package is installed in. pipx can upgrade everything with `pipx upgrade-all`.

 ## ✅ Public packages